pranavpeter2050/cabie-taxi-web/Readme.md

 composer require laravel-notification-channels/twilio
 ```

+The Twilio package apparently doesn't work for Indian numbers.
+For now, we'll directly look up the database to get the generated Login_code (OTP) and pass this as params in the `login/verify` API.

 ## Reference

 - [Build A Ride Share App with Laravel and Vue | Full Stack Application Tutorial](https://www.youtube.com/watch?v=iFOEU6YNBzw)